 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Mobic® oral liquid contains sorbitol, which may cause a very serious bowel problem when taken with sodium polystyrene sulfonate (Kayexalate®).
-Do not take the oral liquid together with Kayexalate®.
+- Do not take the oral liquid together with Kayexalate®.
+Mobic® oral liquid contains sorbitol, which may cause a serious bowel problem if taken with sodium polystyrene sulfonate (Kayexalate®).

-- Do not use any other NSAID medicine unless your doctor says it is okay.
-Some other NSAIDs are aspirin, diclofenac, etodolac, ibuprofen, indomethacin, low-dose aspirin, naproxen, nabumetone, piroxicam, Advil®, Aleve®, Celebrex®, Feldene®, or Voltaren®.
+- Do not use aspirin or any other NSAID medicine unless your doctor says it is okay.

 Warnings While Using This Medicine

-- This medicine may cause a delay in ovulation for women and may temporarily affect their ability to have children.
+- This medicine may delay ovulation and may temporarily affect a woman's ability to have children.
 Talk with your doctor before you use this medicine if you are trying to get pregnant.

 Possible Side Effects While Using This Medicine